allenai/easy-to-hard-generalization/README.md

-This is the codebase for the paper [The Unreasonable Effectiveness of Easy Training Data for Easy-To-Hard Generalization](https://peterbhase.github.io/files/easy-to-hard-generalization.pdf).
+This is the codebase for the paper [The Unreasonable Effectiveness of Easy Training Data for Hard Tasks](https://peterbhase.github.io/files/easy-to-hard-generalization.pdf).

 ## Install Requirements